aarongilly/blog/content/Pages/Tools I Use.md

 	- Google Fit → never grew into anything worthwhile
 	- Google Keep → lacking desired functions
 	- Chrome Remote Desktop → Jump is much better on the iPad

+[^1]: BUT I WOULD GLADLY TAKE SOME FREE STUFF, OSPREY